lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: abstract

-    The objective of this tutorial is to set, launch, and analyze a molecular dynamics simulation of a binary fluid using LAMMPS.
+    The objective of this tutorial is to perform the simulation of a binary fluid using LAMMPS.

 ..  container:: abstract

     The system is a Lennard-Jones fluid made of neutral particles with two different diameters in a cubic box with periodic boundary conditions.
-The temperature of the system is imposed using a Langevin thermostat :cite:`schneider1978molecular`, and some basic quantities are extracted
+The temperature of the system is maintained using a Langevin thermostat :cite:`schneider1978molecular`, and
+    basic quantities are extracted
-    from the system, such as the potential and kinetic energies.
+    from the system, including the potential and kinetic energies.

 ..  container:: abstract